RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 * The get an introduction to the history of search
 * How to install Wordpress on their hosting
 * How to work with plug-ins in Wordpress
-* Coming up with criteria to evaluate each others design
+* Collectively create assessment criterion to evaluate each others design

 # Mini-lessons